crcn/aerial/examples/playground/README.md

 - [ ] UX similar to regular browsers
   - [ ] right click inspect element (source code though)
 - [ ] built extensions API for windows to hook into
+- [ ] developing a language that is optimial for visual development, not hand writing.
+  - [ ] visual first, hand-writing second.

 IMMEDIATE: